keskhanal/nepse-data/README.md

 You can get some of the data from [my kaggle profile](https://www.kaggle.com/datasets/keskhanal2413/stock-price-dataset-of-top-companies-of-nepse/settings)

 ## Contact
-If you have any query then drop a [message here](https://www.linkedin.com/in/keskhanal/)
+If you have any queries then drop a [message here](https://www.linkedin.com/in/keskhanal/)